-The 23 founding members, who receive some funding to support March programming planning and presentation, offer possible programming themes and headlines in summer.
+The twenty-three founding members, who receive some funding to support March programming planning, and presentation, offer possible programming themes and headlines in summer.
 Staff at the Academy of American Poets compile these suggestions, which are then discussed on two conference calls on which the theme and headline are decided based on consensus.
 The theme is posted and shared publicly in December.

 The Poetry Coalition traces its roots back to the Associated Writers and Writing Programs (AWP) conference held in Minneapolis, Minnesota in April 2015.
-There, the Academy of American Poets, Poetry Foundation, and the University of Arizona Poetry Center invited leaders from poetry organizations to an informal lunch at which leaders expressed an interest in working more closely together and convening outside of AWP.
+There, the Academy of American Poets, Poetry Foundation, and the University of Arizona Poetry Center invited leaders from national and regional poetry organizations to an informal lunch.
+At this gathering, leaders present expressed an interest in working more closely together and convening outside of AWP.
 The Academy of American Poets secured support for such a gathering from the Lannan Foundation, and then planned and organized a convening with assistance from the University of Arizona Poetry Center and the Wick Poetry Center at Kent State University, which have worked closely with the Academy of American Poets on building this initiative from its inception.

 In November 2017, the founding members of the Poetry Coalition met for their third convening at the University of Arizona Poetry Center in Tucson, which also included a visit to Arizona State University in support of a major reading organized by Natalie Diaz, which featured Sandra Cisneros, Rita Dove, and Joy Harjo.
 At this convening, founding members determined the theme for March 2018 programs, Poetry & the Body.

 In November 2018, founding members met at the Wick Poetry Center at Kent State University in Kent, Ohio, in advance of the 50th anniversary of the shooting on the campus that took the lives of four student protestors in 1970.